 - Affably Evil: Even as one of the leaders of the ISB, Yularen remains the same friendly and polite man he was during the Clone Wars.

-- Anti-Villain: He either does not know that the Sith run the Empire (which granted, not a lot of people do) or he fails to understand the Unfortunate Implications that suggests- that the Clone Wars were engineered by Palpatine, that the Jedi were never traitors, and that the regime he is serving is evil.
+- Anti-Villain: He either does not know that the Sith run the Empire (which granted, not a lot of people do) or he fails to understand the implications that suggests; that the Clone Wars were engineered by Palpatine, that the Jedi were never traitors, and that the regime he is serving is evil.
 From his point of view, the Empire is the legitimate government and the "good guys" in this situation, forced to take extraordinary measures in these desperate times.

 - Ascended Extra: He appeared in A New Hope in the scene where Tarkin has a meeting with the generals and admirals on the Death Star (he's the one in a white uniform), but had no spoken lines.
 He received a fleshed out expanded role in The Clone Wars.